-\begin{theorem} Let $K$ be a $3$-dimensional normal pseudomanifold with exactly two singularities at $t$ and $t_1$ such that $|\lk (t)|$ is a connected sum of $(2m-1)$ copies of $\mathbb{RP}^2$ and $|\lk (t_1)|\cong \mathbb{RP}^2 $.
-Then $g_2{(K)} \leq 6+6m$ implies $K$ is obtained from some boundary complex of $4$-simplices by a sequence of operations connected sum, bistellar $1$-move, edge contraction, edge expansion, vertex folding and edge folding.
-More precisely, the sequence of operations includes exactly $(m-1)$ number of vertex folding, one edge folding and finite number of remaining operations.
-Further, this upper bound is sharp for such combinatorial normal $3$-pseudomanifolds. \end{theorem} \begin{proof} Let $\Delta$ be a $3$-dimensional normal pseudomanifold with exactly two singularities at $t$ and $t_1$ such that $|\lk (t,\Delta)|$ is a connected sum of $(2k-1)$ copies of $\mathbb{RP}^2$ and $|\lk (t_1,\Delta)|\cong \mathbb{RP}^2 $.
+\begin{theorem} Let $K$ be a normal $3$-pseudomanifold with exactly two singularities at $t$ and $t_1$ such that $|\lk (t)|$ is a connected sum of $(2m-1)$ copies of $\mathbb{RP}^2$ and $|\lk (t_1)|\cong \mathbb{RP}^2 $ for some positive integer $m$.
+Then $g_2{(K)} \leq 6+6m$ implies that $K$ is obtained from some boundary complexes of $4$-simplices by a sequence of operations of types connected sums, bistellar $1$-moves, edge contractions, edge expansions, vertex foldings, and edge foldings.
+More precisely, the sequence of operations includes exactly $(m-1)$ vertex foldings, one edge folding and a finite number of remaining operations.
+Further, this upper bound is sharp for such normal $3$-pseudomanifolds. \end{theorem} \begin{proof} Let $\Delta$ be a normal $3$-pseudomanifold with exactly two singularities at $t$ and $t_1$ such that $|\lk (t,\Delta)|$ is a connected sum of $(2k-1)$ copies of $\mathbb{RP}^2$ and $|\lk (t_1,\Delta)|\cong \mathbb{RP}^2 $ for some positive integer $k$.
+Then $g_2(\lk (t, K))=6k-3$.
 Let $g_2{(\Delta)} \leq 6+6k$.
-We have the following observation.
+We have the following observation:

 \begin{enumerate}